edia-toolbox/edia_page/docs/index.md

 ## A Unity XR Toolbox for research

-EDIA provides you with a set of modules (Unity packages) to facilitate the design and conduction of experimental research in XR.
+!!! note "EDIA provides you with a set of modules (Unity packages) to facilitate the design and conduction of experimental research in XR."

 !!! warning "EDIA will be Open Source soon..."